vlavrynovych/msr/docs/index.md

 - **Flexible Configuration**: Customize paths, patterns, and backup behavior
 - **Console Rendering**: Beautiful console output with tables and status information
 - **Custom Logging**: Pluggable logger interface for console, file, or cloud logging
+- **Lifecycle Hooks**: Extend behavior with hooks for notifications, metrics, and validation

 ---